 The best flavored hardy apple.
 Large red fruits are crisp, juicy and sweet.
 Great keeper.
 Moderate disease resistance.
 Honeycrisp apples originated in Minnesota.
 Zone 3-8.

 Very resistant to scab, mildew, cedar apple rust and fireblight.
 Liberty Apples have attractive red fruit that is medium size, with a crisp sweet/tart flavor and is especially high in antioxidants.
 Midseason ripening, very productive.
 Bears annually and is a good keeper.
 Self-fertile.
-Pollinates with Akane, Prima, William’s Pride, Spartan, Dayton, and others.
+Early- to mid-season bloom; pollinates with Akane, Prima, William’s Pride, Spartan, and most others.
 Zone 4-9.

 Red-striped, sweet and crisp dessert apple that ripens in October.
 King Apples can be pollinated by Northern Spy, Sweet 16, Gold Rush and Prairie Fire.
 Also known as Tomkins King, or King of Tomkins County.
 Zone 5-9.